What Is The Best Mobile To Use For Uber In London?

 A lot of taxi drivers will say to spend some time and learn the roads but if you are like me – drive only part-time and focus your attention elsewhere – it is information that you might never need and it can be time-consuming learning all the roads in central London, especially if you are not planning to make a living off taxi driving.
 An accurate GPS location is crucial for Uber and my iPhone just wasn’t there.

-As my contract was expiring, I decide to try the Samsung Note … It was significantly faster and more responsive than the iPhone – Waze was running like a champ, and the location was notably more accurate than the iPhone.
+As my contract was expiring, I decided to try the Samsung Note … It was significantly faster and more responsive than the iPhone – Waze was running like a champ, and the location was notably more accurate than the iPhone.
 Don’t get me as an Android or iOS fanboy – I can work with either just fine, with a little more preference towards the iOS due to being a Mac user – it just sinks better with my digital world and the devices I have play nice together.
 Android can be a bit more tunable, although that has gone downhill lately and more and more handsets come with locked bootloaders and integrated batteries and no SD card slots.

 For me, the most important thing for the Uber work process is how quickly it will process and display the navigation screen with proper location after accepting a trip.
-It is crucial because I might receive a job request at a stop light or right before a major intersection.
+It is crucial because I might receive a job request at a stoplight or right before a major intersection.
 I need to be able quickly to accept the trip and figure out where I am according to the passenger.
-The iPhone failed me miserably many times before I changed it to the Samsung.
+The iPhone failed me miserably many times before I changed it to Samsung.
 The Samsung was no peach either – many many times Waze or Google Maps will show the wrong direction until I drive for a few meters.
-See, this can be crucial as I can pass the only viable exit while waiting for the satnav to locate me and lose precious minutes before I get stuck in proper rush hour London traffic.
+See, this can be crucial as I can pass the only viable exit while waiting for the satnav to locate me and lose precious minutes before I get stuck in proper rush-hour London traffic.
 Most likely a cancellation will follow shortly after and piss me off.

 One rainy London afternoon I drove to an ASDA parking lot, went out o the car to get something to eat, and my precious Samsung dropped.
 Being the lucky chap I am, it shattered the screen while falling into a puddle of water.
 It died a quick and painless death.